03

 Getting up and running

-• The technique that I used to make the sketch (when it's completed, of course!) so you really get in depth with the base of the sketch
+• The technique that I used to make the shader (when it's completed, of course!) so you really get in depth with the base of the sketch

-• Links to all of the utilities I used to make the sketch that you can quickly copy and paste into your own projects
+• Links to all of the utilities I used to make the shader that you can quickly copy and paste into your own projects

 You can copy and paste everything into your own projects, and get started right away.